delivered/chargify-zendesk/README.md

 When one customer record is found in Chargify, then the UI will display basic customer information as well as a list of each subscription associated with that customer.

 When more than one customer records are found in Chargify, then the UI will display a menu containing each customer record.
-Selecting a menu item will display display basic customer information as well as a list of each subscription associated with that customer, as well as a menu item to return to the full customer menu.
+Selecting a menu item will display basic customer information as well as a list of each subscription associated with that customer, as well as a menu item to return to the full customer menu.

 ## Contributing